antiSocialNet/antisocial-friends/README.md

 });
 ```

-### new-friend event: a new friend
+### new-friend: a new friend
 Relevant details are in user (a user instance) and friend (a friend instance).
-Typically would be used to notify the user's friends that they have a new friend.
+Typically would be used to notify the user that their requests has been approved and the user's friends that they have a new friend.
 ```
 antisocialApp.on('new-friend', function (user, friend) {
   console.log('antisocial new-friend %s %j', user.username, friend.remoteEndPoint);
 });
 ```

-### friend-updated event: the relationship has changed
+### friend-updated: the relationship has changed
 Relevant details are in user (a user instance) and friend (a friend instance).
-This might be a change of server address or the friend might have changed the audiences for the user.
-Typically user would remove cache of notifications and re-load.
+The friend might have changed the audiences for the user.
+Typically the user would remove any cache of activity originating with the friend and re-load by requesting emitting a highwater event.
 ```
 antisocialApp.on('friend-updated', function (user, friend) {
   console.log('antisocial friend-updated %s %s', user.username, friend.remoteEndPoint);
 });
 ```

-### friend-deleted event: either user or the friend has deleted the other
+### friend-deleted: either user or the friend has deleted the other
-Typically user would clean up the database and remove anything about or by the friend.
+Typically user would clean up the database and remove any activity about or by the friend.
 ```
 antisocialApp.on('friend-deleted', function (user, friend) {
   console.log('antisocial friend-deleted %s %s', user.username, friend.remoteEndPoint);